A critical need

 Powering our platform: Synthetic lethality

-We are applying our approach in three core areas:
+We are applying our approach in two core areas:

 Tumor suppressor gene loss

-Most cancers are fueled by genetic changes that disable the protective genes meant to suppress tumor growth.
-The loss of those genes allows the cancer to grow – but it also makes the malignant cells vulnerable to targeted therapies based on the principles of synthetic lethality.
+Most cancers are fueled in part by genetic changes that disable the protective genes meant to suppress tumor growth called tumor suppressor genes.
+The loss of function those genes caused by genetic alterations allows the cancer to grow – but it also makes the cancer cells vulnerable to synthetic lethal drug targeting.
 Our integrated discovery platform uncovers the vulnerabilities that arise from the loss of a tumor suppressor gene in specific cancer types.
 We then leverage these insights to develop novel drugs that destroy cancer cells, but spare normal cells.

 A normal immune system should recognize cancer cells as foreign and destroy them.
-However, we are starting to understand that cancer cells have genetic changes that allow them to evade the immune system and thrive.
-At Tango, we will expand the reach and effectiveness of immunotherapies by developing drugs that counteract the immune evasion genes in cancers.
+However, cancer cells have genetic changes that allow them to evade the immune system.
+We discovered that there are multiple known tumor suppressor genes that, when genetically altered, activate genes and pathways that result in immune evasion, manifest clinically as resistance to checkpoint inhibitors.
 This approach opens a target space with powerful potential in defined genetic subsets of cancer.
-The drugs we are developing will complement existing immune cell targeting approaches.

 Patients drive our process

-We have an efficient discovery and development process that leverages high-throughput CRISPR screening to identify vulnerabilities in cancer cells.
+We have an efficient and productive discovery and development process that utilizes high-throughput CRISPR-based functional genomics screening to identify synthetic lethal vulnerabilities in cancer cells with specific tumor suppressor gene loss.
 We focus on diseases with high unmet need where patients share a common genetic context.
-We are committed to developing precise, powerful and safe therapies for the people who need them most.
+We are committed to developing precise, effective and safe therapies for the people with cancer who need them most.
 Explore our approach: